Tai Chi "40 forms" tutorial

 Keep in mind, that all moves come from the hips.
 Particularly, in the "whip", you need to turn first, and only then to do an empty step.
 It is not allowed to turn and step in the same time.

-Unlike in Form 24, where the opponent's punch is aimed at your face, in the Form 40 it is aimed at your chest.
+Unlike in Tai Chi 24 Form, where the opponent's punch is aimed at your face, in the Tai Chi 40 Form it is aimed at your chest.
 Your blocking (left) hand should move accordingly.

 The meaning of this form is: 1) while turning, we have blocked the opponent's punch, and lifted his hand.
 2) while doing an empty step, we pushed his hand to the side.
 3) while moving forward into a gun bo position, we pushed his hand down with our hand.